 You don’t need to do anything with the SAR, just keep it safe.
 You have asked for it now so that you have the details in case the lender rejects your complaint or makes a poor offer so your complaint has to go to the Ombudsman.

 If the lender rejects your complaint, go to the Ombudsman

 If the lender says No, or you haven’t had a reply 8 weeks after sending your complaint, send your case to the Financial Ombudsman (FOS) the best way to do this is by using the FOS online form.

 Are you likely to win your Ombudsman complaint?

 It is much simpler to win a case at FOS than a court case.
-If Amigo or any other lender has already started a court case against you, Citizens Advice can help you get the court case “stayed” (that’s legal jargon for put on hold) while you take an affordability complaint to the Ombudsman.
+If a lender has already started a court case against you, Citizens Advice can help you get the court case “stayed” (that’s legal jargon for put on hold) while you take an affordability complaint to the Ombudsman.

-If you want help with complaining to a lender, getting a court case put on hold, or sending a case to the Ombudsman, Citizens Advice can help.
+If you want help with these complaints, Citizens Advice can help.
 Every Citizens Advice has access to the national Specialist Debt Advice Service if this isn’t something an adviser has come across before.

 Do not use a Claims Firm or a solicitor that is acting as a claims firm.
-There are two good reasons why you should avoid them like the plague for these cases:
+There are two good reasons why you should avoid them:

 - they will probably do a very poor job.
 They are not experts.
-They won’t put time into looking at your personal information.
-These complaints are VERY individual, not a simple checkbox exercise like PPI.
+They won’t put time into looking at your personal case.

 - if you win a case but still owe a balance, this is usually just reduced.
 But the claims firm will expect you to pay their high percentage fee immediately even though you have not received any cash refund and still have the rest of the loan to pay.